 What Should We Do When the Church Is in Desolation?

 Once, I also had such a close relationship with the Lord, but unknowingly, I could not feel the presence of the Lord anymore when I prayed to Him.
 I also could not obtain the enlightenment when I read theand my understandings were dry and banal.
 Besides, I felt no enjoyment in the meetings because the preaching was always the old teaching.
 I could not obtain the Lord’s help, support, and provision when encountering difficulties.
 I felt helpless and panic.
 Now the day of the Lord is coming soon, yet I feel no presence of the Lord.
 Do I still count as a believer in the Lord since there is no relationship between me and Him?
 I felt scared in my heart, as if I were a child abandoned in the wilderness.
 To recover my relationship with the Lord, I prayed more often and even prayed with fasting.
-I also actively attended classes and attended more meetings, and visited places to search for the church with the Holy Spirit’s work, only to find that all sects and denominations were also withered away and desolate.
+I also actively attended Bible study classes and attended more meetings, and visited places to search for the church with the Holy Spirit’s work, only to find that all sects and denominations were also withered away and desolate.
 Though some of them were thriving outwardly, often having dinner meetings and going traveling, and their churches were impressive, the sermons of the pastors were the same old teachings—telling Bible stories, spiritual doctrines, or some theological theories that nobody can understand.
 After hearing their sermons, the believers still felt dry in spirit, and had no presence of the Lord.
 Some believers followed the worldly trends, seeking after material comforts and sensual gratification, and seemingly reduced to unbelievers; some just observed religious rituals and went to church once a week, but they seldom read the Bible and prayed, and they gave tithes merely in exchange for peace and security; some lived in jealousy and strife and couldn’t practice the Lord’s word….
 Brothers and sisters had gradually lost their faith and love.

 In perplexity and misery, I went before the Lord many times and prayed, “O dearthe Savior!
 You are my refuge, the lamp to my feet, and the light to my path.
 O Lord, now I am very weak and puzzled.
 May You save me.
 What should I do to return to Your embrace and recover the relationship with You?
 O Lord, may You lead me out of this darkness, give me strength, and guide me to walk the way ahead….”

 One day, an old classmate whom I had not seen for many years visited me suddenly.
 We discussed the question why desolation appears in the churches in the last days.
 We saw it is said in Matthew 24:12: “And because iniquity shall abound, the love of many shall wax cold.”
 After I read this verse, I didn’t know what specific acts the increasing lawlessness referred to.
 She fellowshiped with me, “If you want to know that, we should trace back to the end of the Age of Law.
 At that time, though the Jewish chief priests and scribes served God in the temple, they went against God’s will and went their own way.
 And the temple finally became ‘a den of thieves’ where oxen, sheep, and doves were sold.
 They did not obey God’s commandments and offered lame sacrifices to God.
 For their status and livelihood, they deceived and bound the believers by interpreting biblical knowledge and doctrine, and practicing religious rituals.
 And they took their own path and opposed God.
 These sins are facts apparent to us all.
-Therefore, when thecame to do the work of redemption in the Age of Grace, He revealed and rebuked them: ‘Woe to you, scribes and Pharisees, hypocrites! for you are like to white washed sepulchers, which indeed appear beautiful outward, but are within full of dead men’s bones, and of all uncleanness.
+Therefore, when the Lord Jesus came to do the work of redemption in the Age of Grace, He revealed and rebuked them: ‘Woe to you, scribes and Pharisees, hypocrites! for you are like to white washed sepulchers, which indeed appear beautiful outward, but are within full of dead men’s bones, and of all uncleanness.
 Even so you also outwardly appear righteous to men, but within you are full of hypocrisy and iniquity’ (Matthew 23:27-28).
 ‘Well has Esaias prophesied of you hypocrites, as it is written, This people honors me with their lips, but their heart is far from me.
 However, in vain do they worship me, teaching for doctrines the commandments of men.
 For laying aside the commandment of God, you hold the tradition of men, as the washing of pots and cups: and many other such like things you do.
 And he said to them, Full well you reject the commandment of God, that you may keep your own tradition’ (Mark 7:6-9).
 From the seven woes to which the Lord Jesus condemned the Pharisees, we can see all the actions of those hypocritical Pharisees are defiant of God and go against Him.
-Outwardly they preached the old traditions and laws, but they violated God’s laws and commandments, secretly devoured widows’ houses and killed prophets and righteous men; they never testified and God’s way, but only followed their ancestors’ traditions so as to be looked up by others, and thus brought people before themselves.
+Outwardly they preached the old traditions and laws, but they violated God’s laws and commandments, secretly devoured widows’ houses and killed prophets and righteous men; they never testified God’s word and God’s way, but only followed their ancestors’ traditions so as to be looked up by others, and thus brought people before themselves.
 Especially when the Lord Jesus appeared to work, they didn’t obey the truth expressed by the Lord Jesus; instead, they caged and controlled the believers, frenziedly resisted and condemned the Lord Jesus for the sake of their status and livelihood.
 It is sufficient to prove that their service is resistance against God and in violation of God’s will.
 Because the Jewish chief priests, scribes, and Pharisees opposed God and were hostile to Him, the Holy Spirit did not work in the temple and in the end the temple became desolate.”

 In the end of the Age of Law, the reason why the whole Judaism fell into darkness is because the Jewish leaders did not follow God’s commandments but resisted and went against God, and thus lost the work of the Holy Spirit.
 I realized the reason that the religious world today fell into darkness was likely the same.

 Then she continued with her fellowship, “Another reason of the temple’s desolation is that the Lord Jesus became flesh on the earth and started a new and improved form of work.
-We all know that when the Lord Jesus came to work, He not only preached theof , but also performed numerous miracles, such as feeding five thousand people with five loaves and two fish, raising Lazarus to life, and so on, which completely revealed God’s authority and power.
+We all know that when the Lord Jesus came to work, He not only preached theof the kingdom of heaven, but also performed numerous miracles, such as feeding five thousand people with five loaves and two fish, raising Lazarus to life, and so on, which completely revealed God’s authority and power.
 All those who truly sought the truth discovered that the Lord Jesus is different from ordinary people, and recognized the Lord Jesus is the coming Messiah from His words and work.
 Just as the disciples who followed the Lord at that time, they kept pace with God’s work by recognizing God’s voice and investigating His work.”

 Listening to her fellowship, I seemed to see the scene that in the evening Peter and his brother were fishing on the Sea of Galilee, and the Lord Jesus walked to them and said: “Follow me, and I will make you fishers of men” (Matthew 4:19).
 From then on, Peter followed the Lord Jesus.
 Through the contact with the Lord Jesus and from His words and deeds and due to the enlightenment of the Holy Spirit, Peter realized that the Lord Jesus is Christ and the Son of the living God.
 I recalled that the Samaritan woman, after hearing the Lord’s words in the town Sychar at noon, left her water pot and went to the city to testify the Lord’s name.
 I also thought of John, Matthew, Philip, Nathanael, and so forth.
 Because of hearing the wonders performed by the Lord Jesus and the words expressed by Him, many people walked out from the law and kept pace with the Lord Jesus’ work.